 (94-97) Shot of Bobby, Frank exiting, Hawk, then Bobby struggling to keep from crying.

 The dynamics between Hawk and Andy and Lucy were already a little strained in previous scenes, his impatience with them showing, and they becoming petulant with him.
 We now have much the same with Frank Truman, his patience with Andy and Lucy also strained.
 But Frank, Hawk, Bobby, Andy and Lucy also form a solid old-school block against Chad who has no respect for the Twin Peaks of the past.

-That soap operatic past Twin Peaks is revivified beautifully by Bobby, "Laura's Theme" taking us back also to the soap opera roots of the show.
+That absurd soap operatic past Twin Peaks is revivified beautifully by Bobby, "Laura's Theme" taking us back also to the roots of the show.

 I've already covered how Briggs had a meeting with Cooper, believing he was the individual intended to replace Dougie Milford as his contact, but that he instead met the doppelganger and was alerted by that meeting to something being very wrong.
 This is the meeting that Bobby is talking about when they are interrupted with the news that Wally Brando (played by Michael Cera) is there.
 Frank isn't very enthused.

-It seems a little odd that Frank must explain to Jesse who Wally is, as if the old Twin Peaks and the new are so distanced from another and yet housed in the same building.
+It seems a little odd that Frank must explain to Jesse who Wally is, as if the old Twin Peaks and the new are so distanced from another as to be almost separate and yet housed in the same building.
 It's not as if individuals don't daily pass by Lucy's odd photoshopped family portrait.
-That Wally's arrival is announced to Frank, rather than Andy and Lucy, he there to see Frank specifically, is also odd.
+That Wally's arrival is announced to Frank, rather than Andy and Lucy, Wally there to see Frank specifically, is also odd.